wedoforce/sf-dev-101-practice/README.md

 ## Task 1

-Write a SOQL query to get all fields of all Accounts and show it using System.debug()
+Write a SOQL query to get all fields of all Contacts P.S. add screenshot in repo

 ## Task 2